Swapnil-jain/The-Quest-Of-Hapiness/README.md

-# The Quest Of Happiness
+# The Quest For Happiness
 How to play the Game ?
 1. Download the file from https://bit.ly/3znQ3lW
 2. Unarchive it.
 Do not change/delete anything inside the unarchived folder.